 Our ability to receive inbound products efficiently and ship products to and from customers may be negatively affected by many events outside of our control, including inclement weather, public health crises such as the COVID-19 pandemic, governmental regulations, labor disputes and other factors.
 We are also subject to risks of damage or loss during delivery by our shipping vendors.
-If our customers do not receive their orders in good condition or on time, they could become dissatisfied and cease using our services, which would adversely affect our business and operating results.
+If our customers do not receive their orders in good condition or on time, or perceive our new 3-day shipping promise as too slow, they could become dissatisfied and cease using our services, which would adversely affect our business and operating results.
 Our shipping vendors have faced and may continue to face increased volumes which, in turn, has caused and could in the future cause a decrease in their service levels, including shipping delays, or result in an increase in their prices.
 We have experienced increased shipping costs in recent years, and these costs may increase in the future.
 In addition, although we have achieved efficiencies in our supply chain operations in recent years, these efficiencies may not be sustainable or meet our broader business objectives.
 Increases in shipping costs, in particular for our primary shipping vendor, could result in increased costs to us and adversely impact our business.
 In addition, significant shipping difficulties or disruptions or any failure by our brand partners or third-party carriers to deliver high-quality products to us or to our customers, as applicable, in a timely manner or to otherwise adequately serve our customers could damage our reputation and brand and may substantially harm our business.

-In addition to offering the ability to return products by dropping off items with third-party shipping vendors, we offer at-home pickup for customers located in multiple markets.
-We believe at-home pickup is more convenient for many customers and is more cost-effective for us.
-Although we have had positive customer feedback and adoption to date, at-home pickup is a newer offering and may not be successful over the long-term, particularly as we transition carriers.
-In the event that we do not successfully and cost-effectively manage at-home pickup logistics, it will make it more difficult for us to satisfy our customers and efficiently manage shipping costs, which will negatively affect our brand, financial condition and results of operations.
+In addition to offering the ability to return products by dropping off items with our primary third-party shipping vendor, we offer at-home pickup for customers located in multiple markets.
+Although we have had positive customer feedback and adoption to date, at-home pickup is a newer offering and may not be successful over the long-term.
+In the event that we do not successfully and cost-effectively manage at-home pickup logistics, it may make it more difficult for us to satisfy our customers and efficiently manage shipping costs, which could negatively affect our brand, financial condition and results of operations.

-If we are unable to accurately forecast customer demand, acquire and manage our products effectively and plan for future expenses, our operating results could be adversely affected.
+If we are unable to acquire and manage our products effectively and plan for future expenses, our operating results could be adversely affected.